-I have a diverse career background in management, coaching and brand and marketing.
-I am a published writer and after realising my dream to become a photographer, took a Diploma in Photography.
+I love photography and have always been drawn to colours and imagery.
+I have a diverse career history in management, yoga and coaching and brand and marketing; branding blends perfectly with photography.
+I am a published writer and completed a Diploma in Photography.

-I’m currently working on a book project called, Children Say the Funniest Things that is a collection of photography and funny anecdotes and quotes.
-It will be published later this year and the profits donated to the NSPCC.
+I’m currently working on two book projects one of which, Children Say the Funniest Things, which is a collection of my photography and funny anecdotes and quotes.
+When published profits will be donated to the NSPCC.

-I am inspired by several photographers; Julia Margaret Cameron (1815-1879) who like me, came to photography later in life and developed the soft focus technique.
+Like me, she came to photography later in life and developed the soft focus technique.

-British photographer, Cecil Beaton (1904-1980) was renowned for photographing Queen Elizabeth at her coronation and the Queen Mother.
+British photographer who was renowned for photographing Queen Elizabeth at her coronation and the Queen Mother.

 He also took the famous photograph of Audrey Hepburn as Holly Go Lightly in Breakfast at Tiffany’s.
 Marilyn Monroe and the Rolling Stones were other favourites of his to photograph.

 I find his work fascinating.
 I love the emotion and truth he captures in monochrome.